Investigations after fires

 Investigation of the fire site

 We want to inspect the fire site as soon as it is released after the police’s crime scene investigations have been completed.
-It is important for us to see how the fire has affected load-bearing structures and the fire barriers, we record what the wind conditions were at the time of the damage and look for traces of wind-induced spread.
+It is important for us to see how the fire has affected load-bearing structures and the fire barriers, we record what the wind conditions were at the time of the damage and look for traces of wind-induced fire spread.

 In fires that we have investigated, we see that the wind conditions have in some cases had a major impact on where and how the fire has spread in the building.
 The impact of the wind is interesting to include in the evaluations after investigations, as it turns out that fires can spread with the help of wind forces earlier than expected.
 Wind conditions are not included as a factor that must be taken into account according to requirements in the building regulations or other fire regulations, even though wind can have a major influence on the spread of fire.